specialman39824/animation-wrapper/README.md

 > [!NOTE]
-> The animation will loaded via KeyframeSequence.
+> The animation will be loaded via KeyframeSequence.

 <font color='#00ffff'>oops</font>